pinkfloppydisk/edvinas-dev/content/posts/sandstone-3/index.md

 ---
-description: In this last post, I talk about issues I've faced with baked and real-time lighting.
+summary: In this last post, I talk about issues I've faced with baked and real-time lighting.
 title: Sandstone - part 3
 date: 2020-08-18